mggger/seo-learning/content/en/weaviate-learning01.md

 print(json.dumps(data_object, indent=2))
 ```

-**4. Basic Search Operations**
+### 4. Executing Basic Searches

-Lastly, we can carry out basic search operations in the Weaviate vector database:
+Performing basic search operations in Weaviate is efficient, making it ideal for applications like `mlb the show 22 database` and other complex datasets.

 ```python
 response = (
     client.query